Aggressive Bluffton Divorce Lawyers

 Contested divorces also typically involve a discovery process.
 Both parties’ legal representatives will have the opportunity to request information and obtain evidence from the opposing side, such as financial records.
 Testimony may also be sought.

-How Is Property Divided in South Carolina?
+How Is Property Divided in a Divorce in South Carolina?

 If you and your ex-spouse cannot decide on how to split property, the court will decide for you.
 South Carolina operates under “equitable distribution” rules, meaning that property will be divided based on what the court decides is “fair.”

-- Marital property includes any possessions or assets that belong to both parties and was acquired during the marriage, regardless of who actually purchased the asset or what names are on ownership documents.
+- Marital property - This includes any possessions or assets that belong to both parties and was acquired during the marriage, regardless of who actually purchased the asset or what names are on ownership documents.

-- Non-marital property encapsulates any property that was owned by either party before the marriage (or after filing for divorce) and was never shared with the spouse.
+- Non-marital property - This encapsulates any property that was owned by either party before the marriage (or after filing for divorce) and was never shared with the spouse.
 Non-marital property can become marital property if it is used in service of the marriage.

 All marital property is subject to equitable distribution.
 The court will assess numerous factors in deciding who gets what, including the behavior of each party, each party’s contributions to the marriage, and the financial health of each party.
 They will also settle any disputes over what constitutes marital property versus non-marital property.